ewallace19/p02.1x/README.md

 This problem set is an extension to p02.1.
 You should complete those problems before attempting any of these - these problems are designed to be **hard**.

 Feel free to keep coming back to these as you go through the course.
-The notes from p02.1 have been repeated below, there's nothing new there.
+The notes from p02.1 have been repeated below for reference, but there is nothing new there.

 # Problems

 - [ ] sequences
+* [ ] palindromes
+* [ ] odd_rounding
+* [ ]

 # Conditionals - If/Elif/Else